-Oven Roasted Beef Brisket smothered with roasted vegetables, red wine, and beef stock.
+Oven Roasted Beef Brisket cooked low and slow in the oven until super tender.
+The brisket is cooked in red wine, vegetables, and beef stock.
 A perfect make ahead Sunday dinner.

 Slow Roasted Beef Brisket

 Beef Brisket is the ultimate comfort food.
 It’s the perfect meal for a lazy Sunday dinner.
 As an added bonus everything gets cooked in one pan making for an easy clean up.
 This slow roasted beef brisket comes out tender, juicy and melts in your mouth.
 I start by searing the outside of the brisket over high heat to get a nice crust and caramelization on the meat.
 This adds so much flavor and is an important step.
 I roast my brisket with a mixture of carrots, celery, and onion.
 I also added a couple of garlic cloves for flavor.
 As for liquid I used beef broth, red wine and a touch of Worcestershire sauce.

 The beef brisket gets roasted in the oven on low heat for 3-4 hours or until tender.
 I I like to baste my beef brisket every 30 minutes to an hour to keep the meat juicy and tender.

 This beef brisket recipe makes enough for four people with a little left over.
 I love serving leftovers the next day on a roll with melted Swiss cheese and au jus.
 It is amazing!

 - Season beef: Season the brisket with salt and pepper.